 - Monthly/annual recurring revenue.
 Also called the run rate, your MRR or ARR is how much revenue you’re generating via your customer accounts over the month or year.

 - Activation rate.
 The “Aha! moment” focuses on when users first-handedly experience your product’s value through great user experience.
-Once this happens, they’re less likely to go with a competitor, and more likely to refer your SaaS company to their network.
+Once this happens, they’re less likely to go with a competitor, and more likely to refer your SaaS application to their network.

 7 Tips to Scale Your SaaS Operations and Growth